IT2901-24-2018/vapi/README.md

 This will run our tests and lint the backend locally.
 We advice you to run this before pushing your code to Github, to ensure your code will pass our [Travis CI](https://travis-ci.org) build.

+`sudo make lint-only`

+Only run linting (flake8 and isort)

+`sudo make test-only`

+Only run our own tests

 `sudo make migrations`

 This will run `python manage.py makemigrations`, creating new migrations based on changes made to models.

+`sudo make psql`

+Starts a psql shell, handy for manually interacting with the database.

-`sudo make shell`
+`sudo make down`

-This will start up a Django shell within the container.

-## Other other make commands
+Tears down the containers, handy for clearing out the database.

 `sudo make build`